-Whether such fulfillment transpires the following day or after 1000 years is irrelevant to God (3:8).6 Indeed, the delay shows God's patience, allowing time for all his elect people to repent and be saved (3:9).
+Whether such fulfillment transpires the following day or after 1000 years is irrelevant to God (3:8).6

+Indeed, the delay shows God's patience, allowing time for all his elect people to repent and be saved (3:9).

 Importantly, the purpose of the day of judgment is the "destruction of the ungodly" (3:7).

-The world that was destroyed in the Flood (3:6) was the world of wicked men, not the physical globe:
+The world destroyed by the Flood (3:6) was the world of ungodly men, not the physical globe: